chef/chef-server/README.md

 If you're looking to contribute to certain parts of the Chef server, familiarity with the following related tools is also beneficial, depending on the area.

 - rebar (used for dependency management in Erlang)
-- keepalived (used for HA setups in the server)
 - sqitch (database migrations)
 - lua (routing rules in openresty)